 Coffee is a basic staple in many people’s lives.
-We drink it in the morning, afternoon, and we have come up with an endless variety of ways to enjoy it.
+We drink it in the morning and afternoon, and we have come up with an endless variety of ways to enjoy it.
 Have you ever wondered where the coffee comes from, however?

 It comes as a surprise to many coffee drinkers how much effort goes into growing the plant that will eventually be cultivated into their favorite hot beverage.
 One of those difficulties is the narrow space where coffee plants can grow.